Kraks/qdict/README.md

 -----
 version 0.1
 new code construction
-add local berkeley db cache
+add local berkeleyDB as cache
-psersonal wordbook
+add psersonal wordbook
-fixed the phrases query function
+fixed bugs in phrases query function

 version 0.02
 could query phrases and its translation